 Already reeling from litigation costs, Germany's largest lender Deutsche Bank is now also in the crosshairs of Russian investigators.

 Russian business daily "RBK" reported Monday that tax authorities were seeking millions in lost tax revenues from Deutsche Bank after finding alleged irregularities in how the lender dealt with currency swaps in 2013 and 2014.

-Authorities were quoted as saying that the bank owed Russia 10 billion rubles (161 million euros, $171 million).
+Authorities were quoted as saying that the bank owed Russia $10 billion (8.8 billion euros).

 Tax investigators said that in the years under review, Deutsche Bank had made currency transaction deals, buying in Russia and then selling to its subsidiary in London.